MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-medimageinsight.md

 :::image type="content" source="../../media/how-to/healthcare-ai/healthcare-embedding-capabilities.gif" alt-text="Embedding model capable of supporting similarity search and quality control scenarios":::

-Here we will explain how to deploy MedImageInsight using Azure AI Model Catalog and provide links to more in-depth tutorials and samples.
+Here we will explain how to deploy MedImageInsight using Azure AI Model Catalog using Azure AI Studio or Azure Machine Learning Studio and provide links to more in-depth tutorials and samples.

 ## Prerequisites

-To use MedImageInsight models with Azure AI Studio, you need the following prerequisites:
+To use MedImageInsight models with Azure AI Studio or Azure Machine Learning Studio, you need the following prerequisites:

 ### A model deployment